BugSlayer9000/personal-HNC-journey/Phase 1/week 4/Programming Concepts.md

-# Programming concepts phase 1 week 4 - Provided by Chat GPT for a self-stydying level 7 software dev student
+# Programming concepts phase 1 week 4
 ## 1️⃣: Main - SOLID principles
 - **💥Purpose** - Solid principles is to engineer software that is maintainable, scalable, testable and orbust - Specially in the face of **Changing Requrements**.
 These principles provide a strategic foundation for writing *clean*, *modular* and *extensible object-oriented* code
 ### What does SOLID stands for